 ‘Very accessible and helpful in employment cases, and very technically competent, while combining it with a good manner with clients.
 Emma is also good at explaining to clients the weaknesses in cases and the need to focus on strengths.’
 Legal 500 2021 ranked a leading junior

 Emma joined Stour Chambers in 2016, after establishing a mixed and successful civil practise over ten years’ work in London (where she retains an associate tenant).

 Emma specialises in employment law, representing both employee and employer clients in a wide variety of claims, including unfair dismissal, discrimination and “whistle-blowing” matters.
-Emma has also advised in high value restraint of trade claims and successfully made use of the Employment Tribunal mediation scheme.
+Emma has also advised in, and drafted pleadings, in a number of high value restraint of trade claims (including at first instance in Customer Systems Plc v Ranson EWHC 3304 (QB)).

-In addition, Emma advises and acts on credit hire claims and in numerous common law areas, including commercial cases and contractual disputes.
+In addition, Emma advises and acts on credit hire claims and in numerous common law areas, including commercial and consumer protection cases as well as contractual disputes.

-She is able to accept instructions on a direct access basis and is happy to consider undertaking work on a CFA basis.
+She is able, and happy, to accept instructions on a direct access basis and will also consider undertaking work on a CFA basis.

 - Unfair dismissal (including constructive dismissal)